Amazing Animal Encounters has a 5 Star Premises Rating

 We are happy to provide paperwork.

 Our PLI, Risk

-Assessment, Performing Animals Licence, Equal Opportunities Policy, Safeguarding Policy, Method Statement and DBS certificates have been checked by an independent body
+Assessment, Animal Establishment licence, Equal Opportunities Policy, Safeguarding Policy, Method Statement and DBS certificates have been checked by an independent body

 We recommend members of the public ensure the company they are booking: